Félix Trinidad vs. Bernard Hopkins

 Félix Trinidad vs. Bernard Hopkins, billed as And Then There Was One, was a boxing match that took place on September 29, 2001, at Madison Square Garden in New York City, between WBC and IBF middleweight champion Bernard Hopkins and WBA middleweight champion Félix Trinidad to unify all three titles and decide the first undisputed middleweight champion since Marvin Hagler.
-The winner would also become The Ring middleweight champion.
+Hopkins defeated Trinidad in twelve rounds; in addition to consolidating the three titles, he was named The Ring middleweight champion.
 The undercard featured championship fights in three other weight classes.

 Background

 Hopkins had made 12 consecutive title defenses as a middleweight and was looking to make it 14, tying him with Carlos Monzón for record defences.
 At around the same time, Félix Trinidad had cleaned out the welterweight division, defeating everybody in front of him, including a win over Oscar De La Hoya.
 Following this he made the move to Super Welterweight defeating Fernando Vargas.
 He then decided to move up to middleweight.
 Don King had then organized a middleweight tournament featuring Keith Holmes, William Joppy, Bernard Hopkins & Félix Trinidad.

 On April 14, 2001, Hopkins defeated Keith Holmes by unanimous decision to retain IBF middleweight championship and also capture the WBC belt.
 By defeating Holmes, Hopkins advanced to the final.

 The bout was originally scheduled for September 15, 2001, but because of the September 11 terrorist attacks it was postponed for two weeks until September 29.

 The event marked the first time it was aired on HBO PPV, following the rebranding from TVKO.